rubygems/rfcs/text/0008-ingest-gem-content.md

 Expanded fully, all versions of rake add up to 42MB.

 Many files in rake do not change between versions, allowing us to optimize the storage.
-If each file is instead saved at its SHA256 checksum, causing and identical file to be stored only once, the size of all uncompressed files in `rake` droms from 42MB to 10MB.
+If each file is instead saved at its SHA256 checksum, causing and identical file to be stored only once, the size of all uncompressed files in `rake` drops from 42MB to 10MB.
 The resulting directory has 1226 files for all versions of `rake`.

 In order to access a hashed filename, access the file content table to find all files in the version of rake.